 In his youth, while still styled Lord Dalmeny, Archibald Primrose, 5th Earl of Rosebery (1847-1929), declared that he had three aims in life:

 "to win the Derby, to marry an heiress and to become Prime Minister".

-In 1878 he married Hannah de Rothschild (1851–1890) the daughter and sole heir of Baron Mayer Amschel de Rothschild and, following her father's death in 1874, the richest woman in England.
+In 1878 Rosebery married Hannah de Rothschild (1851–1890) the daughter and sole heir of Baron Mayer Amschel de Rothschild and, following her father's death in 1874, the richest woman in England.
 Hannah de Rothschild and the Earl of Rosebery had first met at Newmarket Racecourse years earlier, following an introduction from the then Prime Minister Benjamin Disraeli.
-Though already politically ambitious, through his marriage, the Earl of Rosebery acquired huge wealth and influence.
-He had achieved the first of his lifetime ambitions.
+Though already politically ambitious, through this marriage, the Earl of Rosebery acquired huge wealth and extended his influence.
+He had achieved the first of his lifetime's ambitions.
 One of the many properties owned by the couple was the legendary Mentmore Towers, one of the largest private houses to be built during the Victorian era, and its corresponding racing stud.

 In March 1894 Lord Rosebery succeeded Gladstone as leader of the Liberal Party and was invited by Queen Victoria to form a government, thus, he became Prime Minister of the United Kingdom and brought to reality the second of his lifetime's aspirations.